NuSkooler/enigma-bbs/docs/messageareas/ftn.md

 ---

 ## FidoNet-Style Networks (FTN)

-TODO: preamble
+[FidoNet](https://en.wikipedia.org/wiki/FidoNet) proper and other FidoNet-Style networks are supported by ENiGMA½.
+A bit of configuration and you'll be up and running in no time!

 ### Configuration
+Getting a fully running FTN enabled system requires a few configuration points:

-1. `messageNetworks.ftn.networks`: declares available networks.
+1. `messageNetworks.ftn.networks`: Declares available networks.
+That is, networks you wish to sync up with.
-2. `messageNetworks.ftn.areas`: establishes local area mappings and per-area specifics.
+2. `messageNetworks.ftn.areas`: Establishes local area mappings (ENiGMA½ to/from FTN area tags) and per-area specific configurations.
-3. `scannerTossers.ftn_bso`: general configuration for the scanner/tosser (import/export).
-This is also where we configure per-node settings.
+3. `scannerTossers.ftn_bso`: General configuration for the scanner/tosser (import/export) process.
+This is also where we configure per-node (uplink) settings.

 :information_source: ENiGMA½'s `ftn_bso` module is **not a mailer** and makes **no attempts** to perform packet transport!
 An external utility such as Binkd is required for this task.